-Why is your iPhone overheating? – iPhone needs to cool down
+Why is your iPhone overheating? – The main reasons

-Having too many apps open when you don’t need them, using heavy apps for an extended period of time, and using outdated apps that require extra CPU calculations can all lead to iPhone overheating.
+It could also be from using heavy apps for an extended period of time, and using outdated apps that require extra CPU calculations can all lead to iPhone overheating too.

 To avoid overheating, all you have to do is change how you treat your phone.
 Note that even simple actions lead to the best results.